Anne Hoo: Early life and family

-Elizabeth was born c.1424 into the Hoo family, was the only child and co-heiress to Thomas Hoo, Baron Hoo and Hastings, and his first wife, Elizabeth Wychingham.
+Anne was born c.1424 into the Hoo family, was the only child and co-heiress to Thomas Hoo, Baron Hoo and Hastings, and his first wife, Elizabeth Wychingham.
 Her father was created Baron of Hoo and Hastings in 1445 which brought more importance to her family.

 She was the only child to her father's first marriage.
 However, she later had three half sisters from her father's second marriage to Eleanor Welles, the daughter of Lionel de Welles, 6th Baron Welles, and his first wife, Joan Waterton.
 Her half sisters were: